Central Avenue Historic District (Pewee Valley, Kentucky)

-The Central Avenue Historic District in Pewee Valley, Kentucky is a 40 acre historic district which was listed on the National Register of Historic Places in 1989.
+The Central Avenue Historic District is a historic district in Pewee Valley, Kentucky, United States.
+Covering an area of 40 acre, it was listed on the National Register of Historic Places in 1989.
 It included 21 contributing buildings, two contributing structures, and a contributing site.

 The district runs along Central Ave. from Peace Ln. to Mt.
 Mercy Dr. and covers 17 residences and businesses with their outbuildings.